Human rights in Nepal: LGBT

 The Nepalese government, following the monarchy that ended in 2007, legalized cross-dressing and a third gender option in 2007 along with the introduction of several new law sets.
 Cross-dressing was also illegal under various laws against public immorality but now is freely allowed.
 In the 2011 Nepal census, conducted in May 2011, the Central Bureau of Statistics officially recognized a third gender in addition to male and female.
 It also provides citizenship, passport, Ncell sim card registration, etc. with a third gender option.

 Yet there is not great acceptance for them in the society.
 Most of the violence and discrimination comes to third genders.

 Intersex rights

 Local intersex activists have identified human rights violations including significant gaps in protection of rights to physical integrity and bodily autonomy, and protection from discrimination.
 A first national meeting of intersex people look place in early 2016, with support from the UNDP.

 Slavery

+In Nepal, chattel slaves were acquired by the enslavement of indigenous people rather than from foreign slave trade import, and debt slavery was a common way of enslavement, often resulting in a man unable to pay his debt sold his children as slaves to pay his debt.

+In 1803, enslavement of the two highest casts, the Brahmins and the Rajput Chetris was banned by law.

+The enslavement of free people of any caste was banned in 1839, formally limiting the slave population to already existing slaves; however, the law remained mainly on paper and was not enforced.

+Slavery in Nepal was banned 28 November 1924, and the law was enforced in 1925.

 According to the 2016 Global Slavery Index, an estimated 234,600 people are enslaved in modern-day Nepal, or 0.82% of the population.
 One type of slavery in Nepal is kamlari, or domestic bonded labor.
 A child might be sold by their parents.